WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

 ## Introduction

 BTCR is a DID method that is based on the Bitcoin blockchain.
-The BTCR DID scheme uses a TX Ref-encoded (described below) a transaction on the Bitcoin blockchain.
+The BTCR DID scheme uses a TX Ref-encoded (described below) transaction on the Bitcoin blockchain.
 The DID Description is constructed from a combination of the transaction details and an optional "continuation" DID Description, the address of which is stored in the OP_RETURN field.
 This could be a link to an IPFS address of a DID Description with additional entities.

 The [BTCR Hackathon readme](https://github.com/WebOfTrustInfo/btcr-hackathon/blob/master/README.md) has more context on BTCR DIDs beyond these basics.
 Note that at the time of the BTCR Hackathon, we were not yet using the new capabilities-based DID approach, so many details (e.g. control/owner keys) are out of date in the BTCR Hackathon repo.

 ## BTCR Transaction Structure